infinum/frontend-handbook/React/Common SSR errors.md

 );
 ```

-This is the DOM structure generated on the server side:
+This is the DOM structure generated on the server-side:
 ```html
 <div>
   <style data-emotion-css="1fyxi0m">